-- 16.1 Where SMS has concerns about the behaviour, or risk of exclusion, of a child with additional needs, a student with an EHCP or a looked after child, it should, in partnership with others (including the Local Authority (LA), where required), consider what additional support or alternative provision may be required.
-This should involve assessing the suitability of provision for a student's SEN or disability.
-Where a student has an EHCP, SMS should consider requesting an early annual review or interim/emergency review. - 16.2 SMS will, as far as possible, attempt to anticipate likely triggers of misbehaviour and put in place support to prevent these.
-Any preventative measure should consider the specific circumstances and requirements of the student concerned. - 16.3 The HT and the Trust must comply with their statutory duties in relation to SEN and disability
+- 16.1 Where SMS has concerns about the behaviour, or risk of suspension or permanent exclusion, of a child with additional needs, a pupil with an EHCP or a looked after child, it should, in partnership with others (including the Local Authority (LA), where required), consider what additional support or alternative provision may be required.
+This should involve assessing the suitability of provision for a pupil's SEND.
+Where a pupil has an EHCP, SMS should consider requesting an early annual review or interim/emergency review. - 16.2 SMS will, as far as possible, attempt to anticipate likely triggers of misbehaviour and put in place support to prevent these.
+Any preventative measure should consider the specific circumstances and requirements of the pupil concerned. - 16.3 The EHT and the Trust must comply with their statutory duties in relation to SEND and the Equality Act when administering the suspension and permanent exclusion process.
+This includes having regard to the SEND Code of Practice. - 16.4 Whilst a suspension or permanent exclusion may still be an appropriate sanction, the EHT should consider any contributing factors that are identified after an incident of poor behaviour has occurred.
+For example, where it comes to light that the pupil has suffered a bereavement, has mental health issues or has been subject to bullying. - 16.5 SMS will make reasonable adjustments for managing behaviour, which is related to a pupil's disability.
+Staff should seek advice from the DHT Student Wellbeing if they are unsure about how to manage a pupil's behaviour where this is related to a disability. - 16.6 If there is a concern that a pupil's behaviour is as a result of unmet educational or other needs, advice should be sought from the DHT Student Wellbeing/SMS Special Educational Needs and Disability Coordinator (SENDCo), and further action, in accordance with the Trust's SEND Policy and the SMS SEN Information Report, will be considered.

-- and the Equality Act when administering the exclusion process.
-This includes having regard to the SEND Code of Practice. - 16.4 Whilst an exclusion may still be an appropriate sanction, the HT should consider any contributing factors that are identified after an incident of poor behaviour has occurred.
-For example, where it comes to light that the student has suffered a bereavement, has mental health issues or has been subject to bullying. - 16.5 SMS will make reasonable adjustments for managing behaviour, which is related to a student's disability.
-Staff should seek advice from the DHT Student Wellbeing if they are unsure about how to manage a student's behaviour where this is related to a disability. - 16.6 If there is a concern that a student's behaviour is as a result of unmet educational or other needs, advice should be sought from the DHT Student Wellbeing/SMS Special Educational Needs and Disability Coordinator (SENDCo), and further action, in accordance with the Trust's SEND Policy and the SMS SEN Information Report, will be considered. - 16.7 Where a suspension or permanent exclusion is being considered, SMS will ensure that a student with a disability or special educational needs is able to present their case fully where their disability or special educational needs might hinder this.
+16.7 Where a suspension or permanent exclusion is being considered, SMS will ensure that a pupil with SEND is able to present their case fully where their SEND might hinder this.